 I finally get why coffee drinkers are so serious about their morning cup.
 Even in this summer-like heat, we’re having, I’ve been making all varieties of matcha lattes a few times a week.
 I promise.
 I’m not hooked.
 I can stop anytime I want.
 But right now… I don’t want to.

 Matcha is a powdered green tea native to Japan.
 The flavor is rich and earthy and not nearly as bitter as other green teas I’ve tried.
 Instead of brewing or steeping tea leaves, you drink the green tea powder that’s been dissolved in water.

-- Like other green teas, research shows that matcha may help boost mental alertness.
+Matcha may help you focus.
+Like other green teas, research shows that matcha may help boost mental alertness.
 A potential plus?
 Some people report that unlike coffee, you don’t get the jitters after the caffeine wears off.

-- Rich in polyphenols, matcha (like other green teas) may help reduce the risk of certain cancers, heart disease, and other conditions and may even have some anti-aging benefits.
+It contains antioxidants.
+Rich in polyphenols, matcha (like other green teas) may help reduce the risk of certain cancers, heart disease, and other conditions and may even have some anti-aging benefits.
 Yes!!